cornellius-gp/gpytorch/README.md

 ## Examples and Tutorials

-Right now, the package is in alpha release, and while we believe that the interface is reasonably stable, things may change.
-For now, see our numerous [**examples and tutorials**](http://github.com/cornellius-gp/gpytorch/blob/master/examples) on how to construct all sorts of models in GPyTorch.
+See our numerous [**examples and tutorials**](http://github.com/cornellius-gp/gpytorch/blob/master/examples) on how to construct all sorts of models in GPyTorch.
 These example notebooks and a walk through of GPyTorch are also available at our **ReadTheDocs page [here](https://gpytorch.readthedocs.io/en/latest/index.html)**

 ## Installation